MohdAzzam/reading-notes/js.md

 ## How to write a Script :
+* To write a Script you need at first
     1. Set your goal
     2. list the task
     3. complete the task in order to achive it

+* Start with a big picture
+> After setting the goal
+    * Define it
+    * Design the Script for it
+    * Code each steps